 So what kind of videos should you post to help create preened leads for your funeral home?

 Think about your target audience and the questions they may have.
 If someone’s considering preplanning their funeral, they likely have questions.
 However, they might not be comfortable calling the funeral home to ask.
 Consider creating panel discussions or interviews to explain the hows and whys of funeral preplanning.
 As mentioned above, during the video make sure to try and direct viewers back to the preplanning content on your website.
-Once there, they can download resources and you can collect their contact information for you to follow up with a call or email.
+Once there, they can download resources and you can collect their contact information to follow up with a call or email.

 Lunch and learn events, open houses, and preneed seminars are all popular ways for funeral homes to meet with people and create preneed leads.
 Rather than paying to run an ad in your local newspaper or other traditional formats, use Facebook.
 You can reach a much greater audience for a more affordable cost than through traditional advertising.

 Start by creating an event page on Facebook and pay to advertise and promote your event.
 Make sure to check out our recent posts on Facebook Ads For Funeral Homes or 6 Easy Ways To Promote Your Funeral Home Event Online for more tips and tricks to advertise your events for less.

 If you plan to share content about preplanning on Facebook, try to keep it educational.
 Don’t try to “sell” your services, instead try to nurture people and persuade them by explaining the benefits of preplanning a service.
 This can be done in many different forms by using emotional and expertise (credibility) messaging.

 If you plan to try and persuade with credibility, keep these tips in mind with the content your share.